polfeliu/cantata/README.md

 Message is sent no matter the state of the button
 ### On Change
 Signals with attribute _GenSigSendType = OnChange_ send the messages they are assigned to whenever the raw value of the signal changes with .setValue() or .setRaw().
-Note that .setValue() computes factor and offset, round of to integers and if the calculated raw value of the signal doesn't change the signal is not sent
+Note that .setValue() computes factor and offset, and rounds off to integers.
+If the calculated raw value of the signal doesn't change the signal is not sent

 ![alt text](test/Screenshots/OnChange.png)